 You should definitely not put off the assignments.
-They will take some
+They will each take

 You should allow enough time to get stuck and be able to seek help.
 You